Skip to content

 Limitations & Future Work

-2. Inference latency scales linearly with missing steps: The shortest observation must pass through all \(\tau\) retrospective units; at 10 steps, inference time is 1.9× that of the standard setting (0.268s vs. 0.140s).
+2. Linear increase in inference latency with missing data: The shortest observations must pass through all \(\tau\) units; inference time for Obs=10 is 1.9x that of the standard (0.268s vs 0.140s).

-Method Strategy Short-Trajectory Performance Inference Overhead Compatibility
+Method Strategy Short Traj.
+Performance Inference Overhead Compatibility

-DTO Teacher–student distillation Moderate None Medium
+DTO Teacher-Student Distillation Medium None Medium

-LaKD Length-agnostic distillation Good None Medium
+LaKD Length-Agnostic Distillation Good None Medium

-CLLS Contrastive learning Good None Medium
+CLLS Contrastive Learning Good None Medium

 Rating